aa-fiu-classes/tcn-6430-web/lab-3-openvpn.md

 ## Overview

-The goal of this lab is to experience advance network setup and, specifically, setting up an OpenVPN server and configuring corresponding clients.
+The goal of this lab is to experience an advance network setup and, specifically, setting up the OpenVPN server and configuring clients.
-While the process is straightforward, it involves a lot of steps that needs to be followed correctly.
+While the process is straightforward, it involves a lot of steps that need to be followed correctly.

-Instructions in this lab are adopted from [Medium.com tutorial](https://medium.com/teendevs/setting-up-an-openvpn-server-on-google-compute-engine-9ff760d775d9).
+The instructions in this lab are adopted from [Medium.com tutorial](https://medium.com/teendevs/setting-up-an-openvpn-server-on-google-compute-engine-9ff760d775d9).

 ## Tasks